 Carley Kirk, MS. A former dental hygienist, Carley led the CME component of the Altarum SmileConnect program.
 She was an instrumental part of the team that implemented the solution in the state of Michigan, resulting in one million additional children receiving preventive oral health care.
 Carley holds a master’s degree in health education from the University of Michigan.

 Allyson Rogers, MA.
 Allyson leads expansion efforts for SmileConnect, working with states and organizations to determine scalability, feasibility, and pricing.
 She has been part of the program (formerly known as the Michigan Caries Prevention Program) since its launch in 2014 and has provided expertise in evaluation, marketing, and project management.
-Allyson holds a master’s degree in Health and Risk Communication and a bachelor’s degree in Communication from Michigan State University.
+Allyson holds a master’s degree in Health and Risk Communication from Michigan State University.